Thank you for subscribing

 Once the primary pothole has formed, they can easily grow in size and depth.
 Vehicles passing over the pothole can progressively erode more and more asphalt, while rain or flooding can wash away more road surface.
 In cold regions, the freezing - and the consequent expansion – of water in the asphalt can result in potholes, as can heavy vehicle traffic travelling over roads not designed for their weight class.

-Who’s responsible for fixing potholes?
+Who’s responsible for repairing potholes?

 There isn’t one entity responsible for the repair of potholes.
 Rather, it depends on the road.